It’s a hot topic and has been for decades. Sugar is equally confusing as well. The word “sugar” conjures up negative feelings for most people…..

 - 4 dried figs

 Disclaimer: this is a sponsored post by the Registered Dietitians at the Canadian Sugar Institute and I have been compensated monetarily and with groceries for this post.
-The meal plan, ingredients, and opinions/post are my own.
+The, recipes and opinions/post are my own.